What is eczematous cheilitis?

 Eczematous cheilitis can be divided into two major groups based on the cause:

 - Endogenous, meaning it is due to an inherent characteristic of the person.
-Atopic dermatitis is the most common example of this form.
+Atopic dermatitis is the most common example of this form of eczematous cheilitis.

 - Exogenous, meaning it is due to something from outside the body.
 This group can be further subdivided into:

-- Irritant contact cheilitis – lip licking is the major cause of this type (perlèche).
+- Irritant contact cheilitis – lip-licking is the major cause of this type of eczematous cheilitis.
 Other common causes of irritant cheilitis include cosmetics, foods and environmental factors.

-- Allergic contact cheilitis – a relevant allergic reaction is identified in at least one quarter of cases of eczematous cheilitis.
-Common sources of allergens include lipsticks and other lipcare products, toothpastes and dental materials, foods, medications and nail varnish.
+- Allergic contact cheilitis – a relevant allergic reaction is identified in at least one-quarter of cases of eczematous cheilitis.
+Common sources of allergens include lipsticks and other lip care products, toothpaste and dental materials, foods, medications and nail varnish.

 Often a combination of factors is present.

-Rarely contact urticaria may present as a cheilitis when the allergen is used in small amount frequently, such as the flavouring in a toothpaste.
+Rarely, contact urticaria can present as cheilitis when the allergen is used in small amount frequently, such as the flavouring in a toothpaste.